Projected Primal-Dual Gradient Flow of Augmented Lagrangian with Application to Distributed Maximization of the Algebraic Connectivity of a Network: Introduction

+In this paper, we will focus on maximizing network algebraic connectivity distributedly.
+In \citep{simonetto2013constrained}, the authors maximize the algebraic connectivity of a mobile robot network distributedly.
+The authors use first-order Taylor expansion to approximate the original non-convex problem and get a convex problem.
+A more general linear dynamics are considered and a two-step algorithm is proposed to solve the problem distributedly.
+It is shown in \citep{simonetto2013constrained} that the algebraic connectivity is monotonically increasing with the algorithm, while the convergence to one optimal solution is not explicitly given. \citep{schuresko2008distributed},\citep{yang2010decentralized} and \citep{zavlanos2008distributed} focus on assuring the connectivity distributedly, while the algebraic connectivity maximization is not considered.

-The main contribution of this paper is two-fold.
-First, we construct a projected primal-dual gradient flow of augmented Lagrangian that solves convex optimization problems which are not necessarily strictly convex.
-The optimization variables are restricted by a simple convex set as well as equality constraints.
-Using the gradient flow of augmented Lagrangian enables us to handle nonstrictly convex problems.
-In addition, instead of projecting the negative gradient flow of the objective function onto the tangent cone of the entire feasible set of the convex optimization problem, we employ the projected primal-dual gradient flow of augmented Lagrangian.
-More precisely, the dynamics only projects the negative gradient flow of the primal variable onto the tangent cone of the simple convex set.
-Hence the complexity of calculating the tangent cone is decreased.
-We show that the projected dynamical system converges to one of the optimal solutions.
-We find that after being discretized by forward Euler discretization, the continuous-time algorithm actually has a strong connection with iterative proximal gradient method but with iteration also on the dual variables.
-Second, the problem of distributedly maximizing the algebraic connectivity of an undirected graph by adjusting the edge weights (communication gain for each channel) of each nodes is considered.
-It is worth noticing that the problem motivates from optimizing a parameter of a graph and the communication network of the distributed optimization algorithm is actually the physical network itself; one can not ``design'' the communication network according to the structure of the problem or the algorithm.
+The main contribution of this paper is as follows.
+As a supplement to \citep{niederlander2016distributed} and its conference version \cite{niederlander2016exponentially}, we propose a novel analysis line regarding the convergence of the dynamical system to reach comparable results.
+Moreover, the problem of distributedly maximizing the algebraic connectivity of an undirected network by adjusting the ``port gains" of each nodes (base stations) is considered.
+It is worth noticing that the problem motivates from a physical system and the goal is to enable each base station to compute its own optimal port gains only using its neighbours’ information, the total number of nodes $N$ and the information belonging to itself; one can not ``design'' the communication network according to the structure of the problem or the algorithm.
+(For example, \citep{pakazad2015distributed}).
 We solve the original problem, which is an SDP, by relaxing it into an NP problem.
-The NP problem is not strictly convex, hence we adapt the projected gradient flow method proposed in this work to solve the aforementioned NP problem.
+The NP problem is not strictly convex, hence we adapt the projected saddle point dynamics method proposed in this work to solve the aforementioned NP problem.
 Numerical examples show that the aforementioned algorithm converges to one of the optimal solutions.